Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 Guided Ghost and Legend Tours in Prague

-Looking for a bit more adventure in the city of Prague?
+Looking for a bit more adventure in the city?
 Why not try one of Prague’s famous guided ghosts and legends tour?

 - Prague Ghosts and Legends 1.5 Hour Walking Tour